meeno15/Chatbot/README.md

 To run the HealthBot application, you need to have the following installed on your system:

-- Python (version X.X)
+- Python
-- Tkinter library (included in Python's standard library)
+- Tkinter library
 - pandas
 - numpy
 - scikit learn